zzmp/hifi-docs/_api/avatar/functions/MyAvatar.setJointData.md

 });
 ```

-Upon the conclusion of the script, the affected joint data is cleared, returning the MyAvatar to the standing position:
+Upon the conclusion of the script, the affected joint data is cleared, returning MyAvatar to the standing position:

 ```
 Script.scriptEnding.connect(function() {